BruceEckel/BruceEckel-hugo/content/post/JSON-encoding-dataclasses.md

-To take the example a little further, let's see how hard it is to apply the same technique to a `namedtuple`, which has much in common with a `@dataclass` except that the fields of a `namedtuple` are invariant.
+To take the example a little further, let's see how hard it is to apply the same technique to a `namedtuple`, which has much in common with a `@dataclass` except that the fields of a `namedtuple` are immutable.
 It turns out that `PersonEncoder` is identical:

 ```python